CharlesOIpperciel/FindThePair/README.md

-# Find The Pairs
+# Find The Pairs 🃏

-This is a simple memory match game implemented using HTML, CSS, and JavaScript.
+Find The Pairs is a simple memory match game built with HTML, CSS, and JavaScript.
+It was previously available on my portfolio 1.0 but is no longer featured in my new portfolio 2.0, as it is an older project.

-## How to Play

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser.
-3. Select the number of cards you want to play with from the dropdown menu.
-4. Click on the cards to reveal them and try to match pairs of identical cards.
-5. The game ends when all pairs have been matched.

 ## Features

-- Dynamic grid layout based on the number of cards selected.
+- **Dynamic Grid Layout**: Adjusts based on the number of selected cards.
-- Random shuffling of animal icons for each game.
+- **Randomized Gameplay**: Animal icons are shuffled for each game.
-- Winning condition check to alert the player when all pairs have been matched.
+- **Win Detection**: Alerts the player when all pairs are matched.
-- Responsive design for various screen sizes.
+- **Responsive Design**: Optimized for various screen sizes.

 ## Contact

-For questions, please contact: charlesolivieripperciel@gmail.com
+For any questions, feel free to reach out at: **charlesolivieripperciel@gmail.com**